ptaushanov/React-Todo/README.md

 ### Basic ToDo app created with React

-Implements core React concepts and practices Inspired by the Net Ninja's React tutorial This is a simple ToDo app that allows you to add and delete tasks.
+Implements core React concepts and practices Inspired by the Net Ninja's React tutorial.
+It is a simple ToDo app that allows you to add and delete tasks.

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).